Florey researchers set to work on stem cell approaches for Parkinson’s disease and prenatal impact on child brain health projects

 Associate Professor Lachlan Thompson, Professor Clare Parish and team will investigate the use of genetically engineered stem cell lines to generate therapeutics cells to deliver a safe, predictable and effective treatment for Parkinson’s disease.

-“We hope our research is another step closer to bringing new stem cell-based therapies to clinical trials, and beyond that, treatment options for patients with Parkinson’s Disease,” said A/Prof Lachlan Thompson.
+“We hope our research is another step closer to bringing new stem cell-based therapies to clinical trials, and beyond that, treatment options for patients with Parkinson’s Disease,” said Associate Professor Lachlan Thompson.

 Announcing the projects funded under the MRFF for Stem Cell Therapies Mission, Minister for Health the Hon.
 Greg Hunt MP said that stem cells offered an important approach.